Telly Leung

-Telly Leung is an American actor, director, singer and songwriter.
+Telly Leung (born January 3, 1980) is an American actor, singer and songwriter.
 He is known for his work in musical theatre on Broadway and for his role as Wes, a member of the Dalton Academy Warblers on the Fox comedy-drama series Glee.
 In 2011, he starred in the Broadway revival of Godspell at the Circle in the Square Theatre.

 Leung was named one of 12 Faces to Watch in 2012: Dance, Theater, Architecture, and Art by the Los Angeles Times.

 Early life and education

-Leung was born and raised in New York City.
+Leung was born January 3, 1980, and raised in New York City.
 He grew up in a traditional Chinese home in Bay Ridge, Brooklyn.
 He gained admission into New York's prestigious Stuyvesant High School, from which he graduated in 1998, alongside fellow actor Malcolm Barrett.
 It was at Stuyvesant that Leung seriously pursued theater, performing in high school productions of Pippin, Guys & Dolls, and West Side Story.
 His first professional job was as a featured performer in THE WB-TEAM 11, doing live and television promotional work for the WB Channel 11.
 After high school, Leung was accepted into Carnegie Mellon University's School of Drama.